Fort Worth Felony Lawyer

 One of the most common questions our criminal defense attorneys get is whether an individual charged with a state jail felony may be punished pursuant to 12.44.
 No one has a right to a “12.44” – which refers to Penal Code Section 12.44 – but there are occasions when an individual is allowed to serve misdemeanor time and receive a state jail felony conviction.
 Basically, a 12.44 reduces state jail felony punishment to misdemeanor punishment.

 Unlike time served in county jails or the Texas Department of Corrections, a state jail sentence must be served day for day.
 An inmate cannot earn good time credit to be released early.
-A person convicted for a state jail felony who has two prior state jail felonies will be punished under a third-degree felony range of 2 to 10 years in prison.
+A person convicted of a state jail felony who has two prior state jail felonies will be punished under a third-degree felony range of 2 to 10 years in prison.

 State Jail Felony Repeat Offender (State Jail with two Non-State Jail Sequential Priors)